Satharus/satharus.me/_posts/2019-07-11-optimistic_nihlism.md

 Scientists like Tesla, Einstein, and many others picked up on the work of the scientists who came before them.
 None of the progress would’ve happened if all of them just sat throughout their lives and said “Meh, our existence is meaningless anyway.”.

-Philosophers, writers, musicians, chefs, great generals, and basically anyone who has contributed with even 0.001% of their life to the world, has helped make the progress we’ve made by today somehow.
-Even destructive people like Hitler and Stalin, they left us valuable lessons that we’ve learned from, thus taking precautions.
+Philosophers, writers, artists, musicians, chefs, great generals, and basically anyone who has contributed with even 0.001% of their life to the world, has helped make the progress we’ve made by today somehow.
+Even _destructive_ people like Hitler and Stalin, they left us valuable lessons that we’ve learned from, thus taking precautions to make sure the things they did never happen again.

 That’s why I live by 4 major rules: